The Wellness Team

 505-750-1113

-Christina Simpson
+Christina Simpson LMSW

 Christina is a graduate student who is working towards a master’s degree in clinical social work at the New Mexico Highlands University.
 Christina primarily uses a client- centered, solution focused, and multicultural approach when working with clients.
 She also uses Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), along with mindfulness to help clients learn new skills and achieving their individual goals.
 She believes that each individual is the expert in their own life and with the right tools each individual can move forwards and create the life they are seeking.